manoj24rana/MobileIPv6/src/lte/doc/source/lte-design.rst

 The following design choices have been made for the EPC model:

  #.
-The only Packet Data Network (PDN) type supported is IPv4.
+The Packet Data Network (PDN) type supported is both IPv4 and IPv6.
  #.
 The SGW and PGW functional entities are implemented within a single
     node, which is hence referred to as the SGW/PGW node.
  #.
 The scenarios with inter-SGW mobility are not of interests.
 Hence, a